 Our ability to do this effectively is continually evolving.
 We have a programme of work in place called The Future of our Fisheries, which will lead to significant improvements.
 This will include digital monitoring of all commercial fishing vessels.

-The Fisheries Act 1996 guides MPI's management of the QMS.
+The Fisheries Act 1996 guides our management of the QMS.

 - Learn about the Fisheries Act and other fisheries legislation

 - Find out about The Future of our Fisheries programme

 QMS encourages sustainable fishing

 By law, catch limits for every fish stock have to be set at levels that ensure their long-term sustainability.
-MPI rigorously monitors the amount of fish caught compared to set catch limits.
+We rigorously monitors the amount of fish caught compared to set catch limits.
 There are financial penalties for commercial fishers who catch more than their entitlement in a year.